FormalizedFormalLogic/Foundation/md/src/first_order/goedel1.md

 ### G1 in `FirstIncompleteness.lean`

-  Define a set of formulae with at most one variable.
+  Define a set of formulae with one variable.
   $$ D \coloneqq \{\varphi \mid T \vdash \lnot \varphi({\ulcorner \varphi \urcorner}) \} $$
   $D$ is r.e. since $T$ is computable. (one could use Craig's trick to weaken this condition to r.e., but I will not do that here.)